DavidRC-Projects/Rehab_Metrics/README.md

 * The [CI Python Linter](https://pep8ci.herokuapp.com/#) for validating the Python code.
 * [Heroku](https://pep8ci.herokuapp.com/) for deploying the website.
 * Flow charts from [Lucid Chart](https://lucid.app).
+* Image Resizer [Image Resizer](https://imageresizer.com/) to resize images.
+* Tiny PNG [TinyPNG](https://tinypng.com/) - To compress images and convert them to png.
+* Slack - For updates and communication.
+* [Canva](https://www.canva.com/) - For custom Rehab Metrics image.
+* [Google ](https://www.canva.com/) - For custom Rehab Metrics image.

 ## Python Version, Packages and Libaries Used
 The project was developed using Python 3.13.2.

-The following Python packages and libaries were used:
+The following packages and libaries were used:
 * datetime - Used to work with date and time, particulary to calculate recovery timelines based on number of days since surgery.
 * gspread - Used to interact with Google Sheets API for reading and writing data to a spreadsheet.
+This was chosen for its efficient and simple for managing spreadhseet data.
 * google.oauth2.service_account.Credentials - Provides secure authentication for access to Google Sheets API.
+This ensures only authorised users can access or update the stored data.
-* colorama - Used to add colour to the terminal output.
+* colorama - Used to add colour to the terminal output and improve user experience.
+* maskpass - Used to mask passwords when entered.
+This improves the security by hiding sensitive data.

 ## Bugs and Fixes
 Please see fixes in [TESTING.md](TESTING.md) for more details of bug fixes from manual testing.